• Skip to primary navigation

 Though it varies by batch, I’ve found that it takes between 25-35 hours per batch.

-The first 9 hours is the freezing process, so the machine is completely silent.
+The first 9 hours are the freezing process, so the machine is completely silent.
 The rest is when the machine is actually running and you will be able to hear the hum of the machine.

 Can I make any mashed potato recipe I want?